DeepSynth-HQ/deepsynth-core/README.md

 ## 🚩 Overview

-DeepSynth is an AI-powered trading and financial agent built on the SUI blockchain.
-It combines advanced artificial intelligence with decentralized finance (DeFi) capabilities to enable automated trading, portfolio management, and financial analysis.
+DeepSynth is a cutting-edge DeFAI (Decentralized Financial AI) agent built on the SUI blockchain.
+By seamlessly integrating neural networks with decentralized finance (DeFi) protocols, it revolutionizes automated trading, portfolio optimization, and real-time market analysis.
+The platform leverages blockchain-native AI to deliver trustless, transparent, and efficient financial operations while maintaining complete decentralization.

 ## ✨ Features